Anti-Fascists Disrupt Proud Boys Rally at Queen's Park

 In Halifax, the Proud Boys disrupted an Indigenous mourning ceremony intended to draw attention to the murder and attempted extermination of the Mi’kmaq people as well as the legacy of colonialism on unceded Mi’kma territory.
 In 1749, Cornwallis issued a bounty on the scalps of Mi’kmaq men, women, and children.
 Indigenous leaders and activists have long called for the removal of his statue from Cornwallis Park in downtown Halifax.

 Only hours before the rally at Queen’s Park, protesters in Halifax watched as a crane placed a veil over the Cornwallis statue.
-This is a temporary solution, according to Halifax Mayor Mike Savage, who says the statue will come down.
+This is a temporary solution, according to Halifax Mayor Mike Savage, who says a committee will make recommendations on the future of the all municipal assets named after Cornwallis.
+Meanwhile, Indigenous activists have vowed to fight to have the statue taken down.

 Evan Balgord is a freelance journalist covering the anti-Muslim, alt-right and alt-light movements in Canada and Toronto.
 You can follow his work on Twitter at @ebalgord.

-Note: CORRECTION: An earlier version of this story incorrectly stated that Halifax Mayor Mike Savage has already agreed to have the Cornwallis statue removed.
-Torontoist regrets the error.